prof958/save-up/memory-bank/activeContext.md

 - Separate business logic from UI
 - Use custom hooks for shared logic
 - Export types alongside constants (e.g., `SalaryType`, `DecisionType`)
+- Use `useRef` for values needed in closures (e.g., PanResponder)
+- Wrap sections in View components with consistent styling

 ### File Organization
 - Group by feature/domain in `src/` directory